mvellandi/journal-old/_posts/2011-03-26-war-lessons-george-patton-business-management-leadership-discipline-fight.md

 ---
-title: War Lessons from George Patton Applied to Business Management
+title: "War Lessons from George Patton Applied to Business Management"
+layout: post
 date: 2011-03-26T12:07:27+00:00
 author: Mario Vellandi
-layout: post
 description:
   - Lessons from George Patton.
 The cut-throat, militaristic style of business management that takes no prisoners and pursues supremacy has some merit, but take a middle path
 categories: